-- BA Politics and Spanish - If a student completes fewer than 150 (but at least 90) credits on the Language side, this constitutes a 'Minor' pathway, and the award title becomes, e.g., Politics with French, etc. Please note for the award of a language minor degree with 90 credits of language, ie Politics with Language (either French / German / Italian / Japanese / Spanish), students must achieve a language level of at least 3.
+- If a student completes fewer than 150 (but at least 90) credits on the Language side, this constitutes a 'Minor' pathway, and the award title becomes, e.g., Politics with French, etc. Please note for the award of a language minor degree with 90 credits of language, ie Politics with Language (either French / German / Italian / Japanese / Korean / Spanish), students must achieve a language level of at least 3. - For Korean, only the 'with Korean' award title is currently available, because we currently do not offer levels beyond Korean 3 for an exit level Korean proficiency.